-Julienne is an SDDirect Senior Associate with more than 18 years’ experience working in research, evaluation and capacity building.
+Julienne is an SDDirect Senior Associate with 20 years of experience working in research, evaluation and capacity building.
 She has a PhD in Anthropology from the University of Melbourne and after starting her career in academic teaching and research, she made the shift to full time applied research in international development.
 She has extensive experience working in fragile and conflict-affected settings, and specialises in preventing gender-based violence and violence against children, women, peace and security, and girls’ education.

 Julienne has designed and managed large and complex research and evaluation projects, including overseeing multi-country teams.
 She has strong technical skills in quantitative, qualitative and participatory methods, and the design and implementation of formative, process and summative evaluations, and experimental and quasi-experimental impact evaluations.
 She has worked with governments and national and international NGOs on developing monitoring, evaluation and learning frameworks and theory of change models, particularly for violence prevention programming.